 For funds received under the NIH funding agreement, the Company recognizes a reduction in research and development expenses in an amount equal to the qualifying expenses incurred in each period up to the amount funded by the NIH.
 Qualifying expenses incurred by the Company in advance of funding by the NIH are recorded in the consolidated balance sheets as other current assets.
-As of September 30, 2020, \$0.7 million qualifying expenses have been incurred and \$0.7 million have been funded by the NIH.
+For the three months ended March 31, 2021, \$0.2 million qualifying expenses have been incurred and \$0.2 million have been funded by the NIH.
+On a cumulative basis as of March 31, 2021, \$1.1 million has been incurred and \$1.0 million has been funded by the NIH.